baichen-du/baichen-du.github.io/index.md

 &#8226; <b>Du, Baichen</b>, Pfiffner, Alexandra, Johnson, Keith.
 (Submitted).
 The role of visible articulatory variation in Mandarin sibilant contrast and merger. <!--<i>98th Annual Meeting of Linguistic Society of America, New York, NY.</i>-->
 <br>
 <br>
 &#8226; <b>Du, Baichen</b>, Pfiffner, Alexandra, Johnson, Keith.
 (2023, Oct).
 Visible articulatory variation as a cue to sound change: Lip rounding and lip protrusion variability in the Mandarin sibilant merger.
-Talk to be given at <i>New Ways of Analyzing Variation 51: Variation in the World’s Languages (NWAV51), Queens College CUNY, New York City, NY.</i>
+Talk to be given at New Ways of Analyzing Variation 51: Variation in the World’s Languages (NWAV51), Queens College CUNY, New York City, NY.
 <br>
 <br>
 &#8226; <b>Du, Baichen.</b> (2023).
 Acoustic distance effect on the perception of sibilants mergers between retroflexes and alveolars in Taiwan Mandarin.
-Poster presented at <i>184th Meeting of Acoustical Society of America 2023, Chicago, IL.</i> <a href="https://baichen-du.github.io/assets/Du_2023_sibilants_merger_asa2023chicago.pdf" target="_blank">Poster</a>
+Poster presented at the 184th Meeting of Acoustical Society of America 2023, Chicago, IL. <a href="https://baichen-du.github.io/assets/Du_2023_sibilants_merger_asa2023chicago.pdf" target="_blank">Poster</a>
 <br>
 <br>
 &#8226; <b>Du, Baichen.</b> (2023).
 An audio-visual account for synchronic sound changes towards sibilants merger in Taiwan Mandarin.
-Talk given at <i>Seventh Annual Berkeley Undergraduate Linguistics Symposium 2023, University of California, Berkeley, CA.</i> <a href="https://baichen-du.github.io/assets/Du_2023_sibilants_merger.pdf" target="_blank">Slides</a>
+Talk given at Seventh Annual Berkeley Undergraduate Linguistics Symposium 2023, University of California, Berkeley, CA. <a href="https://baichen-du.github.io/assets/Du_2023_sibilants_merger.pdf" target="_blank">Slides</a>
 <br>
 <br>
 &#8226; <b>Du, Baichen.</b> (2023).The backfire effect in the perception and judgement of congruent and incongruent interpretation of political propaganda.
-Poster presentation at <i>Undergraduate Research Fellowship Program Poster Session: Student Research Posters, University of Hong Kong, HK.</i> <!--<a href="https://baichen-du.github.io/assets/Du_2023_backfire.pdf" target="_blank">Poster</a>--->
+Poster presentation at Undergraduate Research Fellowship Program Poster Session: Student Research Posters, University of Hong Kong, HK. <!--<a href="https://baichen-du.github.io/assets/Du_2023_backfire.pdf" target="_blank">Poster</a>--->
 </div>
 <br>
 **Publications and Manuscripts**